Hannah Murray

 'Skins'.
 First roles

-At the age of 17, Hannah found out that there were auditions held in her town for the teenage series Skins, decided to give it a try and she’s had quite the impression on the producers.
-She got one of the leading roles, the one of Cassie, a girl dealing with different psychological issues.
-In 2009, her astonishing transformation and portrayal of the complex character earned her a BAFTA award.
+At 17, Hannah discovered auditions were being held in her town for the teen series Skins, decided to give it a shot and made quite an impression on the producers.
+She landed one of the leading roles as Cassie, a girl struggling with various psychological issues.
+In 2009, her stunning transformation and portrayal of the complex character earned her a BAFTA award.

 Hannah Murray in Skins